jkarafotis/Certifications/Study.md

     You can turn you phone into a wifi hotspot allowiong anyone to connect to your phone using 802.11

     Not all phones support this hotspot connectivity and it may cost more to unlock this feature from your provider

+# Mobile Device Accessories 1.3 #

+- Touch Pens
+    Allows for users to activate the interface without touching it

+    Good for note taking or signatures as well as precise selections
+- Active Sylus
+    Provides more percision than a touchpen

+    the stylus communicates direclty to the device and is sometimes pressure sensative with the ability to have extra programmable buttons
+- Drawing pad
+    If your device does not have a active stylus capability you can add a Drawing pad with an active stylus that uses a external digitizer to give you that very precise input

+    Third party device that supports many OS
+- Trackpad
+    Replaces the mouse on laptops and is built in

+    there are also external trackpads that are bluetooth connected and battery powered

+    on some laptops you are able to disable the trackpad
+- Headsets
+    Hands Free audio using bluetooth or wired connections

+    For wired connections USB is common for many computers

+    3.5 mm jack that uses a TRRS connector (tip-ring-ring-sleeve)

+    For apple devices you can use the lightning port instead
+- Speakers
+    External speakers connect to your device over a bluetooth connection and can improve audio quality significantly
+- Camera/webcam
+    commonly external on desktops but internal on laptops

+    allows for multimedia applications, photos and video conferencing
+- Docking Station
+    Allows for quick access to many needed ports or set up your laptop in a place it typically always is

+    can extend laptop interface with extra ports

+    I use this to set uop my desktop at home and instantly connect my speakers and HDMI easily with one connection
+- Port Replicator
+    Similar to as docking station but does not commonly have a expansion card option and usually connects via USB